KelvinTran6/test/README.md

   - On the browse page users can scroll through all the books that have been posted
   - Each post displays the books title, description and picture
   - Clicking the post will expand the view giving users a small preview of the book, here the user can delete or like the post if they would like to
-  - The user can press "continue readoing" if they wish to continue reading the rest of the book
+  - The user can press "continue reading" if they wish to continue reading the rest of the book

 - Users can also add their own book using the Add Book page
   - On the Add book page users will be prompted to enter a title, book image url, description and the actual book content